youwen5/blog/README.md

-# gradient ascent - yet another developer blog
+# conditional finality - yet another developer blog

 This repository hosts the source code for my blog, written in Haskell and powered by [hakyll](https://jaspervdj.be/hakyll/) and